matthew-spencer-1/matthew-spencer-1.github.io/selfAssesment.md

 ## Experience and Education: A match for the ages
 **Collaboration**
+My current company values diversity and inclusion.
+We know that in today’s environment every individual is a person who may come up with the next winning idea.
+Their background lends to the set of ideas and ideals which make them capable of great things.
+Every project is a team project and with very rare exception, there are no lone wolves.

+While education may be lacking in collaboration for creation of output, education goes a long way in laying the groundwork for creating a diverse, inclusive and collaborative workforce.
+Many students are required to take classes such as diversity studies to gain perspective on understanding and treating people as individuals.
+Going beyond classes, opportunities exist within ever class in the form of interaction with many individuals.
+It is impossible to work through a four-year education and not gain a stronger perspective of individuality which will lead to stronger teamwork and better collaboration.

 **Innovation**
+Higher, farther, faster.
+Bigger, stronger, better.
+Catch phrases of the modern world.
+Any company who is not innovating in some way or another is falling behind.
+There are very few industries, even fewer companies that can continue to do business without changing their business practices and products.

+Where computer science is concerned, for the most part education is trapped in the bronze age.
+Theory doesn’t tend to change over time, implementation is where change happens.
+However, the individual seeking an education is forcing change on themselves.
+It is in this manner that an education prepares an individual and readies them for experience.
+A student must gain knowledge in a wide array of subjects to gain accreditation.
+Being forced outside of comfortable areas means new ideas.
+These ideas may bring about insight into an area which is in desperate need of something new.
+Suddenly, education becomes paramount to innovation.
+Experience enables the “how” of innovation, education explains the “why”.

 **Algorithms, Data Structures and Standard Practices**
+Being trapped in the bronze age forces the computer science student to re-invent the wheel during their education.
+Over and over again students write by hand the best sorting method, a binary tree, a doubly linked list, and so much more.
+The student will write comments on code for no other reason than to show they know what it does.
+Repetition and conformity bring about the best grades.
+Real world experience turns these practices on their head.
+The need to be efficient outweighs everything else.

+Hard skills, those skills directly related to the field, are not all that matter in the realm of experience.
+Standard practices are often anything but standard.
+Every company has their own way of doing things.
+Code formatting, platforms, languages, environments even design patterns are all up to the whim of the people at the top.
+For many people, work in the field means working with many different companies.
+In this case, education lends itself very well to the set of soft skills needed to be adaptable to the real-world experience.

+Every student will have to adjust to a new set of criteria for acceptable performance with every class they take.
+The student who is best able to adapt is best able to perform.
+Here is where the experience of education is even better than the experience of the real-world.
+The need for flexibility and quick adaptation in academia enable a person in the computer science field to be well prepared for the variance in the real world.

 **Security**

 # In a nutshell, experience + education = solid skills